Posted in: BBC, TV | Tagged: ,

 Here's why David Mitchell and Anna Maxwell Martin-starring Ludwig might just be the funniest new oddball detective mystery comedy going.

 You might think Quirk Detective Shows are a dime a dozen now, but here's one of the best new ones you haven't heard of if you're not in the UK: Ludwig.
 The high concept has a reclusive puzzle designer who poses as his missing twin cop brother to find out what happened to his brother and ends up solving murders as a fake cop.
-It's a comedy that makes it different from every other mystery procedural series out there right now.
+It's the outright comedy that's different from every other mystery procedural series out there right now.
 Of course, it's on the BBC, but possibly not for long.

 Ludwig: The Best New Quirky Detective Show You Haven't Heard of